yquek/NielsenChuangSolutions/README.md

-# NielsenChuangSolutions
-Solutions to Quantum Computation and Quantum Information, 10th Anniversary Edition.
+# Solutions manual to Nielsen and Chuang's Quantum Computation and Quantum Information, 10th Anniversary Edition.

 This repo is meant to complement other partially-complete attempts at creating a solution manual for Nielsen and Chuang, such as https://github.com/goropikari/SolutionForQuantumComputationAndQuantumInformation.